MarcoPolo/new-preferred-address/draft-munizaga-quic-new-preferred-address.md

 A server can use an NEW_PREFERRED_ADDRESS frame to request the client to migrate the connection to the provided server address.
-Upon receiving an NEW_PREFERRED_ADDRESS, the client SHOULD initiate migration.
+Upon receiving an NEW_PREFERRED_ADDRESS, the client MAY initiate migration.
 If the client does migrate it MUST adhere to the client behavior defined in {{Section 9.6 of QUIC-TRANSPORT}}, with exceptions specified in {{changes}}.